-(1) Twenty-Eight-Day Retention Period.
-After receipt of a notice of appeal and, when required, the requisite fee or waiver of payment of fees, the trial court clerk shall retain the record for 28 days.
-The trial court clerk shall file the trial court record with the Clerk of the Law Court no later than 7 days after the expiration of the 28-day retention period.
-The 28-day retention period does not apply to extradition appeals.
-The trial court clerk shall file the trial court record in an extradition appeal with the Clerk of the Law Court within 7 days following the filing of the notice of appeal.

-(2) Effect of Certain Post-Judgment Motions.
-If, during the 28-day retention period, a timely post-judgment motion listed in Rule 2B(b)(2) or 2B(c)(2) is filed, the trial court clerk shall retain the file until the trial court has acted on the motion.
-The trial court clerk shall file the trial court record with the Clerk of the Law Court no later than 7 days after the entry of the order on that post-judgment motion.

-(3) Additional Temporary Retention of the Record by Order of the Trial Court.
-Notwithstanding the provisions of subsections (1) and (2) of this

-Rule, if the record or any part thereof is required in the trial court for use pending the appeal, the trial court may order, or the parties may stipulate, that the clerk of the trial court shall retain the record or parts thereof, subject to the request of the Law Court.
+- (1) Twenty-Eight-Day Retention Period.
+After receipt of a notice of appeal and, when required, the requisite fee or waiver of payment of fees, the trial court clerk shall transmit the trial court record to the Clerk of the Law Court no earlier than 28 days and no later than 35 days after the filing of the notice of appeal.
+The 28-day period does not apply to extradition appeals.
+The trial court clerk shall file the trial court record in an extradition appeal with the Clerk of the Law Court within 7 days following the filing of the notice of appeal. - (2) Effect of Certain Post-Judgment Motions.
+If, during the 28 days following the filing of the notice of appeal, a timely post-judgment motion listed in Rule 2B(b)(2) or 2B(c)(2) is filed, the trial court clerk shall not transmit the trial court record to the Clerk of the Law Court until the trial court has acted on the motion.
+The trial court clerk shall file the trial court record with the Clerk of the Law Court no later than 7 days after the entry of the order on that post-judgment motion. - (3) Temporary Retention of the Record by Order of the Trial Court.
+Notwithstanding the provisions of subsections (1) and (2) of this Rule, if the record or any part thereof is required in the trial court for use pending the appeal, the trial court may order, or the parties may stipulate, that the clerk of the trial court shall retain the record or parts thereof, subject to the request of the Law Court.
 Upon entry of such an order or stipulation, the trial court clerk shall transmit to the Clerk of the Law Court a copy of the order or stipulation.
-Upon filing in the Law Court of the brief of the appellee, or at such earlier time as the parties may agree or the Law Court may order, the appellant shall request the clerk of the trial court to transmit the record to the Clerk of the Law Court.

-(4) Record for Preliminary Hearing in the Law Court.
+Upon filing in the Law Court of the brief of the appellee, or at such earlier time as the parties may agree or the Law Court may order, the appellant shall request the clerk of the trial court to transmit the record to the Clerk of the Law Court. - (4) Record for Preliminary Hearing in the Law Court.
 If prior to the time the record is transmitted, a party desires to file and have considered a motion in the Law Court for dismissal, for a stay pending appeal, or for any intermediate order, the clerk of the trial court, at the request of any party, shall transmit to the Law Court such parts of the original record as any party shall designate.